paulgay/crf_dia_ident/README.md

  Sutton, Charles.
 "GRMM: GRaphical Models in Mallet."
     http://mallet.cs.umass.edu/grmm/.
 2006.

-I modified the interface and add new feature templates to use continuous features and must-not links features.
+I modified the interface and add new feature templates to use continuous features and must-not links constraints.

 The directory example contains toy examples showing how to use the different features